vmstio/docs/content/about/tos.md

 You may irreversibly [delete your account](https://docs.joinmastodon.org/user/moving/#delete) and your data at anytime.

-When you delete your account, it is completely removed from the local database and a deletion request is sent to all federated instances that may be aware of your account.
+When you delete your account, it is completely removed from the local database and a deletion request is sent to all federated servers that may be aware of your account.

-- Due to the decentralized nature of Mastodon and other circumstances outside out control, we cannot guarantee that all federated instances will receive or process the deletion.
+- Due to the decentralized nature of Mastodon and other circumstances outside out control, we cannot guarantee that all federated servers will receive or process the deletion.
-- If you have concerns that another instance may still be holding your data after the completion of a deletion request, you will need to contact the administrators of that instance relevant to their policies.
+- If you have concerns that another server may still be holding your data after the completion of a deletion request, you will need to contact the administrators of that server relevant to their policies.

 We will make a good faith effort to automatically process all remote account deletion requests as they are received.
-In order to make sure we are not holding on to user accounts for remote users when it's no longer appropriate, we also periodically purge user data from remote instances where the account is no longer available or accessible, or for instances which we have chosen to no longer participate in federation.
+In order to make sure we are not holding on to user accounts for remote users when it's no longer appropriate, we also periodically purge user data from remote servers where the account is no longer available or accessible, or for servers which we have chosen to no longer participate in federation.

-If you are a member of a remote instance and would like your user data removed from our database or media stores, please contact one of our administrators.
+If you are a member of a remote server and would like your user data removed from our database or media stores, please contact one of our administrators.

 #### System backups